What is the Magic Food Bus?

-In the late Spring 2018, the Magic Food Bus established the 7,000-square-foot Veterans Memorial Natural Garden on the main campus to provide healthy produce for food bus shoppers and the local Middletown food pantry.
+In late Spring 2018, the Magic Food Bus established the 7,000-square-foot Veterans Memorial Natural Garden on the main campus to provide healthy produce for food bus shoppers and the local Middletown food pantry.
 The garden is maintained by student workers and volunteers.
-Middlesex officially dedicated the former playground on October 16, 2019, honoring the college’s veterans.
+Middlesex officially dedicated the former playground on October 16, 2019, honoring the college's veterans.

 During the most challenging time in the college's history, the Magic Food Bus pivoted to operate during the COVID-19 pandemic.
 The food pantry switched to a contactless operation with pre-bagged groceries and doubled the number of items per month from 30 to 60.
 We conducted our first drive through a pop-up distribution event in the spring of 2021.

 Our goal is to meet students where they are, and to ensure that all students have access to support services on campus and from home.
 Middlesex takes pride in the fact that we are reducing the stigma around asking for help, and that we can provide our students with the food resources they desperately need.

 The Magic Food Bus in the News:

-- New Food Pantry Provides for Staff, Students at Middlesex Community College (Hartford Courant)
+- New Food Pantry Provides for Staff, Students at CT State Middlesex (Hartford Courant)